A-NZ-PEPPOL/A-NZ-PEPPOL-BIS-3.0/README.md

 ### Procure to Pay documents supported by Peppol

 Peppol supports a suite of eProcurement business documents that can be used in Australia and New Zealand including;
-* Invoice Response: enables status notification for an invoice or credit note, e.g. an invoice is accepted, being processed, rejected, or under query.
+* **Invoice Response**: enables status notification for an invoice or credit note, e.g. an invoice is accepted, being processed, rejected, or under query.
 Specific message responses improve the efficiency for both parties to address exceptions.
-* Catalogue (and Catalogue Response): enables the automated exchange of catalogue information including the seller providing a new, updated or deleted catalogue, and the buyer advising whether the information (new or updates) is accepted in the buyers’ ERP system.
+* **Catalogue (and Catalogue Response)**: enables the automated exchange of catalogue information including the seller providing a new, updated or deleted catalogue, and the buyer advising whether the information (new or updates) is accepted in the buyers’ ERP system.
-* Punch Out: enables integration between the seller’s web catalogue and buyer’s procurement system to create a product or service list for the buyer, which can later be used as the basis for an order or item comparison list.
+* **Punch Out**: enables integration between the seller’s web catalogue and buyer’s procurement system to create a product or service list for the buyer, which can later be used as the basis for an order or item comparison list.
-* Order (and Order Response): enables order automation in line with catalogue and invoice.
+* **Order (and Order Response)**: enables order automation in line with catalogue and invoice.
 A buyer creates an order and the seller either accepts the order, accepts the order with changes or rejects the order and responds with the required information.
 Invoices containing an order reference can be matched automatically.
-* Despatch Advice: enables communication between Seller and Consignee regarding transport details including packing and delivery, ordering details including what was sent, quantity of goods sent and items outstanding, and receiving goods including delivery time and address details.
+* **Despatch Advice**: enables communication between Seller and Consignee regarding transport details including packing and delivery, ordering details including what was sent, quantity of goods sent and items outstanding, and receiving goods including delivery time and address details.
 The Peppol specifications and technical artefacts are available here.

 ## Feedback